zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

     ...
     df_processed = process_data(df_trfc_raw_xlsx)
 ```
-Now, parse datetime object in a new dataframe `df_new` to visualize the impact of each date and time characteristics on traffic volume
+Now, parse datetime object in a new dataframe `df_prepared` to visualize the impact of each date and time characteristics on traffic volume
 ```
     df_prepared = parse_datetime(df_processed)
 ```